 How Does Your Advocate Demonstrate Premises Liability?

-In a civil claim, the burden of proof is a preponderance of clear and convincing evidence that establishes the defendant’s guilt of at least 51% responsibility for the accident.
-During a premises liability case, your Los Angeles premises liability lawyer must show that the defendant is more likely than not responsible for your injuries and losses.
+In a civil claim, the burden of proof is a preponderance of the evidence: clear and convincing evidence that establishes the defendant’s guilt of at least 51% responsibility for the accident.
+During a premises liability case in Woodland Hills, your premises liability lawyer will need to show that the defendant is more likely than not responsible for your injuries and losses.

 Personal injury claims, including a typical premises liability case, require proof of four main elements under California law as follows:

 - The defendant was the person or entity who owned or controlled the property at the time of the accident.
-This point establishes that the party is, in fact, the proper defendant and their legal duty to maintain and sustain the property in a safe condition.
+This point establishes that the party is, in fact, the proper defendant and his or her legal duty to maintain and sustain the property in a safe condition.

 - The defendant was irresponsible and neglected to exercise the appropriate degree of caution as needed by the circumstances.
 Your status as an invitee, licensee, or intruder will influence a defendant’s carelessness.